Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Get Saved Post<a name='get_saved_post'></a>

-This endpoint retrieves all the saved posts by the logged in user.
+This endpoint retrieves all the saved posts by the logged in user

 **Endpoint:**`/post/save/`